-Jonathan Crock (pronouns: he, him, his) is lecturer of government and international law at the College of William & Mary.
+Jonathan Crock (pronouns: he, him, his) is professorial lecturer in political science at George Washington University.
 He researches the human right to democratic decision-making, focusing on new legal developments in rights of direct political democracy, environmental democracy, economic democracy, workplace democracy, democratic control of money as a public good, and the right to democratic decision-making in global governance.
+He has given or has upcoming talks at Harvard University, Stanford University, University of Michigan, Georgetown University Law Center, University of Maryland School of Law, The New School, University of California—Santa Barbara, Fordham University, College of William & Mary, Rutgers University, and American University, among others.
 He is completing his Ph.D. in international law at Leiden University, Grotius Center for International Legal Studies.
 He has a master’s in international human rights law (Oxford), LL.B. law degree (London), certificat universitaire in international relations and conflict analysis (Louvain), and bachelor’s in politics and international relations (London).

 His previous experience includes working at the U.S. Department of State’s Office of War Crimes Issues, U.S. Institute of Peace, Office of the U.N.
 High Commissioner for Refugees, U.S. Department of the Treasury, U.S. Agency for International Development, Supreme Court of the United States, and as a foreign policy advisor on U.S. presidential campaigns.
 He has lived, worked, and traveled in over 80 countries and speaks French, Russian, and Polish.